The Effects of Viscosity on the Linear Stability of Damped Stokes Waves, Downshifting, and Rogue Wave Generation: Introduction

 For $\epsilon=0$, equation~\eqref{vHONLS} reduces to the linearly damped NLS, with $\ri \Gamma u$ the linear damping term.
-When $\Gamma=\delta=\nu=0$ (denoted as HONLS), the first three terms within the brackets give a Hamiltonian version of the Dysthe equation ~\cite{gramstad_trulsen_2011}.
-For $\nu = \delta = 0$ one obtains the linear damped HONLS equation (LDHONLS).
-The viscosity effects are modeled by the term $2\epsilon \nu \Gamma u_x$ and will be turned on ($\nu=1$) or off ($\nu=0$) to compare the dynamics of the vHONLS ($\nu = 1, \delta =0$) with that of the LDHONLS.
-We also included an ad hoc diffusive term $-\ri\epsilon^2 \delta u_{xx}$ (dvHONLS) in order to investigate how a small amount of diffusion can offset instabilities caused by the viscosity.
-The complete set of parameter values for the models are provided in (\ref{block}).
+When $\Gamma=\delta=0$ (HONLS), the first three terms within the brackets give a Hamiltonian version of the Dysthe equation ~\cite{fd11,gramstad_trulsen_2011}.
+The effects of viscosity are modeled by the terms $\ri \Gamma u$ and $2\epsilon \Gamma u_x$.
+The parameter $\nu$ (0 or 1) is introduced to allow a comparison of the viscous HONLS equation (vHONLS: $\nu = 1, \delta = 0$) with the linear damped HONLS equation (LDHONLS: $\nu = \delta = 0$).
+The vHONLS is a version of the dissipative Gramstad-Trulsen equation introduced in \cite{chb2019}.
+We also included a diffusive term $-\ri\epsilon^2 \delta u_{xx}$ (dvHONLS) in order to investigate how a small amount of diffusion can offset instabilities caused by the viscosity.
+The complete set of parameter values for the models is provided in (\ref{block}).

 In Section 2, we investigate the linear stability of the damped Stokes wave solution of equation~\eqref{vHONLS}.
-In particular, we compare the linear dynamics of the perturbation in the non-viscous regime to that for the case of added viscous damping.
-We also discuss the stabilizing effects of diffusion through the addition of an ad hoc term modeling diffusion effects.
-We describe the long-term evolution (the standard approach to linear stability), as well as the short-to-moderate time dynamics.
-The latter has implications on rogue wave formation, which occurs on such time scales and is related to the initial Benjamin-Feir instability of the damped Stokes wave.
+In particular, we compare the linear dynamics of a perturbation of the damped Stokes wave in the non-viscous regime to that for the case of added viscous damping.
+We also discuss the stabilizing effects of diffusion through the addition a higher-order term modeling diffusion effects.
+The resulting linearization leads to a linear system with time-dependent coefficients, which adds some challenges to the linear stability analysis.
+In the infinite-time limit, we can rigorously describe the asymptotic behavior of the perturbation.
+For finite time, we describe the development of an initial Benjamin-Feir instability and the transition to predominantly oscillatory dynamics; both phenomena are related to the formation and cessation of rogue waves.